 The Great Outdoors at Richmond and Kew

 At 2,360 acres (955 hectares), Richmond Park is the largest of all The Royal Parks and this verdant oasis is ideal for a horse ride or a picnic as it is home to more than 600 deer and many exotic plants.
 You can enjoy refreshments in the exquisite Georgian Pembroke Lodge, or, if you're missing the city, gaze at the distant St Paul's Cathedral from King Henry's Mound.

 Green-fingered visitors will love Kew Gardens, which contains the world's largest collection of living plants.
 Here you can explore the towering pagoda or get a spectacular overview from the intricate Rhizotron and Xstrata Treetop Walkway.
 The famous glasshouses, however, are currently closed until 2018 for a £34.3 million restoration.

 The area also has several magnificent golf courses, rowing clubs and even a polo field for sporty types.
 Alternatively, you can enjoy a sedate river cruise that takes you all the way from Richmond to the Houses of Parliament at Westminster.

 Attractions and Entertainment

 Richmond is situated close to Syon Park, a grand 16th-century mansion that has been home to the Earls of Northumberland for more than 400 years.
 The 17th-century Ham House and the Georgian villa, Marble Hill House, are nearby stately homes that provide a fascinating insight into 17th and 18th-century court life.
 For an eccentric architectural contrast, visit Horace Walpole's Strawberry Hill House, Britain's finest example of Georgian gothic revival architecture.

-On the north side of Kew Bridge you'll find the excellent Steam Museum, which is packed full of working examples of industrial engines, as well as a steam train.
+On the north side of Kew Bridge you'll find the excellent London Museum of Water and Steam, which is packed full of working examples of industrial engines, as well as a steam train.
 The Musical Museum next door houses a far more delicate collection – a world-class exhibition of automatic instruments.
 In Richmond, you can learn about the fascinating history of the area at the Museum of Richmond.

 Richmond's maze of cobbled streets is packed full of small, independently-owned shops selling antiques, organic foods, books, fine art and designer clothes.
 Try The Open Book or Titfertat Hats for starters.